morenopor/pi/README.md

 - Understand how a program or command works on your system.

 - 🚀 Just ask Gema to help you code something, and it will guide you clearly and concisely.

+##   📁 Repository Structure

+This repository contains the following directories and scripts. **Note:** All Git commands should be executed from the root of the local repository (e.g., `~/my_github_repo/`).
+SSH keys are used for secure authentication with GitHub.

+-   **maintenance/**: This directory contains scripts for system maintenance tasks that can be automated with the help of the GPAG assistant.
+    -   `logrotate.sh`: Script for managing log rotation.
+    -   `Scheduled_update.sh`: Script for scheduling system updates.
+-   **hardening_tools/**: This directory contains scripts for system hardening, which can be used to implement security recommendations provided by the GPAG assistant.
+	-   `harden_services.sh`: Script for hardening system services.